Jay-study-nildana/BootstrapForStudents/README.md

 # Personal Note

 I have always had a huge problem with CSS and Bootstrap and Responsive Design all my life.
 I found, George Lomidze tutorials, which I watched via my learning.oreilly.com subscription, very useful.

-# Modified Projects

-These are the projects that I have modified as part of my own practice, and have made available for my students.

-1. [PhotoX](PhotoX) - This was the very first project I remixed.
-So, this contains the maximum amount of detail in terms of comments and explanations.
-If you are learning CSS, start with this project.
-It has the maximum number of comments.

-My belief is, if you can understand the code inside the project [PhotoX](PhotoX), interpret each line, and make meaningful remixes of the code and give it your own, customized look, you are good to go.

 # Original Untouched Code